Why do telecom supply chain software projects fail to translate field requirements into working systems?

 AT&T network modernization, $145+ billion investment 2019-2023: One of the largest infrastructure modernization efforts in telecommunications history illustrates the scale of telecom logistics challenges.
 AT&T invested over $145 billion in network infrastructure between 2019 and 2023, deploying 5G across thousands of locations while managing the logistics of decommissioning legacy 4G equipment.
 The complexity of coordinating field technicians, inventory tracking, and regulatory compliance across multiple states demanded flawless software specifications at every stage.

-This magnitude of modernization underscores why telecom supply chain software specifications must be field-validated, architecture-sound, and compliance-ready from day one.
-Even small specification gaps compound across thousands of field deployments into material project delays and cost overruns.
+What's the lesson for every telecom modernization?
+Specifications must be field-validated, architecture-sound, and compliance-ready from day one.
+Even small gaps compound across thousands of field deployments into material project delays and cost overruns.

 Key takeaway